SLL vs NCT Dream11 Prediction: Fantasy Cricket Tips, Today’s Playing 11 and Pitch Report

-The Lankan Lions (SLL) will take on Nicosia Tigers (NCT) in the 43rd match of the ECS T10 Cyprus 2021 at the Ypsonas Cricket Ground in Limassol.
+The Sri Lankan Lions will take on the Nicosia Tigers in the 3rd and 4th match of the ECS T10 Cyprus Encore 2021 at the Ypsonas Cricket Ground in Limassol.

-The Sri Lankan Lions have been decent in the tournament so far and are in third position on the points table.
-They have managed to win seven of their 12 games and will be aiming to grab another victory in this match.

 SLL vs NCT Probable Playing 11 Today